frederickjames/SP-5-V3/Other Modifications/README.md

 ## Automatic Bed Leveling and Probing

 The knockoff kind of BL Touch that the Klipper documentation warns you about.
-It doesn't resond to the self test or some of the other diagnostic stuff, but it works.
+It doesn't respond to the self test or some of the other diagnostic stuff, but it works.
 You can see the setup in [the config file](../Klipper%20Config/printer.cfg).
-Print [this crappy mount if you want](Touch%20Mount.3mf).
-I may redesign later, but probably only if this one breaks or I take off the useless metal shroud it's attached to (more likely).
+Print [this crappy mount if you want](Touch%20Mount.3mf). ~~I may redesign later, but probably only if this one breaks or I take off the useless metal shroud it's attached to (more likely).~~
+Or, when that one breaks becasue it's crap ad you want to remove the useless metal shroud so you can see what's going on, you can [print this mount](Touch%20Mount%20-%20Back.3mf).
+It screws to the back of the print head where the rear shroud was attached.
+You will need longer M3 screws (I used M3x10mm, but 8mm would work too).
+The mount is likely compatible with other Touch probes like the BL and Creality, but I have not tested.

 - [3D Touch](https://www.amazon.com/dp/B09M9V8Y4Y "trust me, bro.")